-Although our main source of sustenance came from Amma’s back garden (which contained every vegetable imaginable) – canned foods-like baked beans and tin fish (pilchards in tomato sauce) were also staples in our monthly shopping.
+Although our main source of sustenance came from Amma’s back garden (which contained every vegetable imaginable) – canned foods like baked beans and tin fish (pilchards in tomato sauce) were also staples in our monthly shopping.
 Amma favoured having at least four or five cans of each for what she called ‘rainy days’.
 Amma had one method for cooking baked beans – we usually ate baked beans for lunch on Saturdays after a trip to the local town where we shopped.
 We would have fresh bread, sausages and baked beans braised with green chillies and onions.
 Amma had four methods of cooking tin fish.
 The first was braised tin fish-my favourite.
 Amma made the yummiest braised tin fish samoosas and whenever we made a trip to Durban she would make braised tin fish sandwiches for our stop along the way- at a place which my younger sister and I referred to as ‘the table and chairs’.
-The second method (my sisters favourite) was tin fish in a gravy with peas and potato wedges.
-The third method was tin fish chutney which Amma made whenever she cooked yellow cabbage dumpling.
+The second method (my sister’s favourite) was tin fish in gravy with peas and potato wedges.
+The third method was tin fish chutney which Amma made whenever she cooked yellow cabbage dumplings.
 The fourth method was this recipe- Tin Fish Biryani.

-Tin Fish Biryani was one of Amma’s specialties.
+Tin Fish Biryani was one of Amma’s specialities.
 Since none of my cousins (Amma’s family) had ever heard of Tin Fish Biryani -while growing up I assumed it was something only we ate- but judging by the many requests for this recipe from readers of this blog I now know that this was not the case.
 Tin Fish Biryani in our home was Amma’s method of creating something special out of an ordinary can of pilchards.
-Unlike Chicken or Mutton Biryani , Amma’s Tin Fish Biryani was cooked using a one pot method rather than baked in the oven.
-Other variations from traditional Biryani is the addition of boiled eggs rather than roasted potatoes and the use of thyme instead of coriander.
+Unlike Chicken or Mutton Biryani , Amma’s Tin Fish Biryani was cooked using a one-pot method rather than baked in the oven.
+Other variations from traditional Biryani are the addition of boiled eggs rather than roasted potatoes and the use of thyme instead of coriander.
 The latter was mostly because we had a large thyme plant in our back garden which seemed to be fruitful all year round unlike Amma’s dhania patch which took quite a beating in the frosty winter months.

 Instead of using ‘Biryani Mix’ I have used cardamom, star annaise, cinnamon, bay leaves and mustard seeds -which seem to compliment fish quite well.
 Conventional Biryani mix usually contains all of the ingredients mentioned with the exception of mustard seeds and but also contains fennel seeds.
 To make your own briyani mix simply combine these ingredients.
 For this recipe I have kept the spices whole but for Chicken and Mutton Biryani I prefer to grind the spice into a powder.